Some heuristics on the gaps between consecutive primes: Abstract

 \section{Abstract}

-We propose the formula for the number of pairs of consecutive primes $p_n, p_{n+1}<x$ separated by gap $d=p_{n+1}-p_n$ expressed directly by the number of all primes $<x$, i.e. by $\pi(x)$.
-As the application of this formula we formulate 7 conjectures, among others for the maximal gap between two consecutive primes smaller than $x$, for the generalized Brun's constants and the first occurrence of a given gap $d$.
-Also the leading term $\log \log(x)$ in the prime harmonic sum is reproduced from our guesses correctly.
-These conjectures are supported by the computer data.
+We give a review of the rigorous results on the gaps between consecutive primes.
+Next we present heuristic arguments leading to the formula for the number of pairs of consecutive primes $p_n, p_{n+1}<x$ separated by gap $d=p_{n+1}-p_n$ expressed directly by $\pi(x)$, i.e. the number of all primes $<x$.
+We use this formula to discuss the problem of champions, to find the maximal gap between two consecutive primes smaller than $x$ represented by $\pi(x)$, generalized Brun's constants and next the new formula for first appearance of primes separated by gap $d$.
+We derive from our guesses the leading term $\log \log(x)$ in the prime harmonic sum.
+Finally we discuss the Andrica Conjectures.
+We illustrate these topics by extensive computer data collected up to $2^{48}=2.81\ldots 10^{14}$.

-Key words: {\it Prime numbers, gaps between primes, Hardy and Littlewood conjecture }\\ PACS numbers: {11A99, 11A41}